The 10 best day trips from Manchester by train

 From the wild terrain of the Peak District to the quaint cobbles of Kendal, there are so many amazing places to visit near Manchester.
-Whether you’re a local looking for a weekend escape or a traveller looking to make the most of your time in this beautiful part of the country - these day trips from Manchester by train will leave you grinning from ear to ear.
+Whether you’re a local looking for a weekend escape or a traveller looking to make the most of your time in this beautiful part of the country, these are the best day trips from Manchester by train that will leave you grinning from ear to ear.

 1. Liverpool: Beatles, boats and buzz